 - Experience as an all-round naturalist throughout the British Isles, Europe, the Americas (North, Central & Central), Africa, Asia, the Caribbean, the Indo-Pacific, the Arctic, Antarctica and Oceania.

-- Naturalist and guide on 'expedition' cruise ships in 1995 and every year since 2004, working Worldwide from the tropics to Polar Regions.
+- Naturalist and guide on 'expedition' cruise ships in 1995 and every year since 2004, working around the World from the tropics to polar regions.

-- Professional herpetologist since 1989, focusing on conservation and surveys.
+- Professional herpetologist since 1989, focusing on conservation, surveys, and successful mitigation projects.

 - A seafaring naturalist since 1987 (on sailing expeditions, whale watching trips and expedition cruises) with a particular focus on seabirds and marine mammals.